glard/Active-Generative-Design/README.md

 <a name="usage"></a>
 ## Usage

+#### train auto encoder and decoder for representation learning
+use ae.py, encoder.py and decoder.py under AML_Roost folder to train auto encoder and decoder to perform representation learning.

 #### Generate target property material candidates
 Once all the aforementionned requirements are satisfied, one can easily generate target property material candidates by running ALSearch.py in the terminal along with the specification of the appropriate flags.
 At the bare minimum, using --budget to specify the active learning budget, --init to set number of initial samples and --kappa to control balance between exploration and exploitation.
 - Example. start active-learning process given budget and kappa.